walimorris/Personal-Library-System-/README.md

 ![return id!](id_results.png)

 This is as far as we'll go with examples.
 There are more features to explore, and ofcourse more features that'll be added as this project grows.
-For now, you're equipped to navigate this your personal library management system and grow your book collection!
+For now, you're equipped to navigate your personal library management system and grow your book collection!

 **HOW To Run:**